-Open the notebook.ipynb file in this folder.
+- 1. Open the notebook.ipynb file in this folder. - 2.
 Import the Seaborn package for good data visualization.

-'''

 pip install seaborn

-'''

-Append the song data .csv file.
+3. Append the song data from nigerian-songs.csv.
 Load up a dataframe with some data about the songs.
 Get ready to explore this data by importing the libraries and dumping out the data: